TEFAF Maastricht hit by drop in opening day visitor numbers but sales continue

-The fall was widely attributed by fair participants to fears over Coronavirus as well as the imposition of corporate travel restrictions.
-As well as affecting the attendance of private collectors and institutional buyers, 12 from the vetting committee were unable to attend out of a total of 184 (a number that includes the scientific research team).
+The fall was widely attributed by fair participants to fears over Coronavirus.
+As well as affecting the attendance of private collectors and institutional buyers, 12 members of the vetting committee did not attend.
+Their number was out of a total of 184 including the scientific research team.

-However, sales continued across the fair with many dealers stressing the importance of quality over quantity when it comes to buyers and taking various pro-active approaches to securing deals.
+However, sales continued across the fair.
+Dealers stressed the importance of quality over quantity when it comes to buyers and stock and many took pro-active approaches to securing deals.

-As well as contacting clients beforehand, a number of dealers offered digital tours of their stands giving potential buyers a taste of their offerings.
-Among those posting 360 views of their stands were Connaught Brown, Bailly Gallery and Charles Ede.
+As well as contacting clients beforehand, a number of exhibitors offered online tours of their stands giving buyers a chance to view stock remotely.
+Among those posting 360 degree views of their stands were Connaught Brown, Bailly Gallery and Charles Ede.

 Reported Sales